scperkins/EJEHardenberg.github.io/public/writing/political/no-streaks.md

 kept the streaks number.
 And I would really like to know what their justification for removing the feature is.

+*Update:*
+I was reading [some discussion on ycombinator] and was unsurprised to see a lot of other people using the feature in the same way I was, as a personal motivator.
+Unfortunately, I didn't find any well sourced justifications for the change itself, so maybe if everyone complains enough github will actually listen to its users.

+[some discussion on ycombinator]:https://archive.is/tHNIt
 [github removed the feature]:https://github.com/blog/2173-more-contributions-on-your-profile